ODaniels852/Election_Analysis/README.md

  <img alt=" Shows a pie chart displaying voting results in each county."/>
 </picture>

-- The largest county turnout occurred in the county of:
+**The largest county turnout occurred in the county of Denver, from which 306,055 votes were cast, representing 82.8% of the votes cast in this election.**

-	-Denver, from which 306,055 votes were cast (82.8% of the votes cast)
+### Results by Candidate
 - The candidates were:
 	- Charles Casper Stockham
 	- Diana DeGette